Amreshdhiman001/sustainable_tourism/travels.md

 # Community Involvement and Empowerment:
- - Engage local communicaties in the decision-making process.
+ - Engage local communicaties in the decision-making process.hhhh